'The stable was part of a row of slapped-together, dark and dangerous-looking wooden shacks.'

 It was generally assumed that Prisco spent much of the winter of 1911-1912 planning an attack against Pasquarella Spinelli due to a bloody incident in the autumn.

-On October 29, 1911, Spinelli's daughter Nellie was alone with twenty-four-year-old Prisco underling Frank "Tough Chick" Monaco when Monaco breathed his last.
-The press speculated on the relationship between "Tough Chick" and Nellie.
-Some papers said they were sweethearts or former sweethearts.
-At least two papers reported that they were married.
-(Monaco's death certificate indicated that he was not married. ) Whatever their relationship, Monaco reportedly tried at that quiet moment with Nellie to gain access to the wealth stored in Pasquarella Spinelli's safe.
+Whatever their relationship, it was said that Monaco tried at that quiet moment with Nellie to gain access to the wealth stored in Pasquarella Spinelli's safe.
 As the young man knelt to open the safe, Nellie picked up a kitchen carving knife and stabbed Monaco repeatedly until he was dead.
 Very dead.
 A news report indicated that there were more than twenty stab wounds in Monaco's back.

-After thoroughly perforating Monaco, Lener walked down to the East 104th Street police station and reported that there was a dead man in her home.
-As she returned with police, she admitted that the man was dead because of her actions.
+Press accounts stated that, after thoroughly perforating Monaco, Lener walked down to the East 104th Street police station and reported that there was a dead man in her home.
+As she returned with police, she confessed that the man was dead because of her actions.

 An autopsy found that Monaco died of a hemorrhage following stab wounds to the lung and the heart.
 Nellie was arrested.
 Within a few weeks, a coroner's jury decided that Nellie had been provoked into using violent defensive force and was not guilty of any prosecutable wrongdoing.
 Aniello Prisco reportedly was not satisfied with that determination.
 The shooting death of Spinelli, despite her precautions, appeared to be Zoppo's revenge.